rchastain/alouette/README.md

 ## Random mover

 It isn't easy to find an engine that *Alouette* can beat.
 Fortunately, it is possible to turn *Alouette* itself into a pure random mover.
-For that call *make* with the command `make random`.
+For that, you can call *make* with the command `make random`.
 It will create an executable named *random*.

+## Protocol

+*Alouette* understands (a part of) the UCI protocol, plus some custom commands.
+To see a list of all available commands, run *Alouette* and type `help`.

 ## Credits